laronandrew11/APLACA/DOC/README.txt

 >>>>>>>RESOURCES AND TOOLS USED<<<<<<<
 The APLACA interpreter makes use of Flex and Bison.

+The following resources were referred to in the making of this project:

+	Niemann, T. Lex and Yacc Tutorial.
+Retrieved from http://epaperpress.com/lexandyacc/

 >>>>>>>TARGET PLATFORM<<<<<<<
 APLACA interprets to C code, so it should be capable of running on any system which can run a C compiler such as GCC.